 What do we grow?

 While you meander through the orchard see if you can identify the pear, quince, plum, gage, medlar, damson, cherry, nut and of course apples trees.
 There are 78 apple trees, 17 plum trees and a smaller number of the other types.

-There are hardly any apples this year due to the dry summer last year followed by a dry winter and spring.
-This seems to have affected the older trees more than the younger ones.
-There are virtually no quinces but they are not to everyone’s taste.
-Cherries were very good but there was a battle with the birds to see who got there first and plums are plentiful although wasps also find them attractive.
+Our apple crop this year isn't as good as it has been in previous years however the cherries were bountiful and our gardeners had a battle with the birds to see who got there first.
+The plums are also plentiful although wasps also find them attractive.
 There is a good nut crop and with them the squirrels are the challengers to see who gets there first.

 All trees are winter pruned and some are summer pruned as well.
 This winter the crowns will be raised on the quince trees.
 This means removing some lower branches so that the trunk is longer.

 The strips of grass under the trees are having a range of early summer flowering plants grown under them to attract pollen loving insects to enhance the pollination of the fruit.
 In late summer this is then mown so that these plants are not competing with the trees for food and water.
 In keeping with the traditions of Coughton Court fourteen roses are amongst these plants.